chris102994/chris102994.github.io/containers/docker-base-image-gui/v1.0.2/report.md

 In /workspace/rootfs/etc/cont-init.d/20-certs line 47:
-	log "$(basename $0) Generating self-signed certificate for VNC server, this will take a while. . ."
+	log "$(basename $0)" "Generating self-signed certificate for VNC server, this will take a while. . ."
                         ^-- SC2086: Double quote to prevent globbing and word splitting.

 Did you mean:
-	log "$(basename "$0") Generating self-signed certificate for VNC server, this will take a while. . ."
+	log "$(basename "$0")" "Generating self-signed certificate for VNC server, this will take a while. . ."

 For more information:
   https://www.shellcheck.net/wiki/SC2086 -- Double quote to prevent globbing ...